 High up in the wilds of northern Norway, Lyngen Lodge is a marvellous wilderness hideaway, gloriously positioned on the edge of a spectacular fjord.
 As one of Norway’s smartest lodges, Lyngen drips with Scandinavian style.
 But it’s the great outdoors you’re here for.
 Around you is the vast wilderness playground of the Arctic Circle and, boy, you’ll have some adventures.
 The dog-sledding, snowmobiling, snowshoeing and ice-fishing in these parts just don’t get any better, and when you’ve had enough action for one day, there’s startlingly good food to enjoy and excellent prospects for seeing the Northern Lights – the Lodge is in fact one of the best located properties with the greatest chance of spotting this must-see sight in Norway.
 The result is an intimate way to immerse yourself in the Arctic landscape during a luxury winter holiday.

 After a complimentary chauffeur-driven transfer to the airport and relaxing start to your winter adventure, fly to Tromso, gateway to the Arctic.
-Once touched down, we will set up a private taxi to take you to Scandic Ishavshotel.
-Settle in to your quintessentially Nordic base, taking in views of the harbour, sprawling fjord and snow-dusted mountains.
-Step out of the hotel to explore the city, stopping to appreciate the polar atmosphere around town and brush up on your Arctic history at the Polar Museum.
+Once touched down, you'll take a private taxi transfer to your hotel where you'll settle in to views of the harbour, sprawling fjord and snow-dusted mountains.
+Then. step out to explore the city, stopping to appreciate Tromso's urban buzz and perhaps brush up on your Arctic history at the Polar Museum.
 Back at the hotel, grab a local beer or craft cocktail at the bar.
-Perhaps you’ll eat at Roast, the hotel’s elegant in-house restaurant.
-Alternatively, eat out at one of the city’s best restaurants; we suggest seafood specialists Fishekompaniet or the excellent Emmas Drømmekjøkken.
+Perhaps you’ll eat at the hotel’s Manhattan-inspired in-house restaurant, or take the chance to eat out at one of the city’s best restaurants; we suggest seafood specialists Fishekompaniet or the excellent Emmas Drømmekjøkken.
 Let the excitement build ahead of your journey into the Arctic proper.

 Start your day with Scandic Ishavshotel’s renowned, award-winning organic breakfast buffet.
 Emerge onto the quayside of the Tromso Strait and explore Tromso’s characterful streets on foot.
 In the afternoon we will arrange for you to be whisked from the city east into the wilderness, where you will arrive at Lyngen Lodge, overlooking a tranquil fjord.
 Kick off your stay with a stint in the sauna or sink into the outdoor Jacuzzi and drink in the impressive views.
 Move through to the restaurant in time for dinner and a Nordic feast.
 Then, settle down to listen to a talk by an expert on the Northern Lights and learn about the science behind them and the legends associated with them.
 You will also discover the best way to capture this ethereal phenomenon on film with photography tips from an expert.
 You may even have occasion to put these lessons straight in to practice…